shameem-oss/shameem-oss/README.md

-## Hi there 👋
+## Hi ,i'm shamim fazli 👋
-- 🔭 I’m currently working on ...
+I am a full-stack web developer with a Computer Science degree, skilled in front-end and back-end technologies like HTML, CSS, JavaScript, React, and Node.js.
+Passionate about building responsive applications, I enjoy problem-solving and system design while continuously learning and improving.
-- 🌱 I’m currently learning ...
+- 🔭 I’m currently working on Creating full stack Website .
-- 👯 I’m looking to collaborate on ...
+- 🌱 I’m Recently, created a hotel booking website where guests can browse available rooms and make reservations.
+The platform also includes features for managing room details, availability, and booking history.

 <!--
 **shameem-oss/shameem-oss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.